devarnab/angular-with-pre-commit-hooks/README.md

 ## Husky Pre-commit hook Setup

-This is the pre-commit hook set up strategy for angular projects.
-By setting this hook we can ensure to commit files will be linting free and formatted with prettier formatter.
-This is a sanitization process before pushing any code that may have linting issue or having build issue.
+This is the pre-commit hook set up a strategy for angular projects.
+By setting this hook we can ensure that committed files will be linting error-free and formatted with prettier code-formatter.
+This is a sanitization technique before pushing any code that may have a linting issue or having a build issue.

 <strong>STEP I:</strong> Run below command: